 - Hazardous Materials (optional).

 As a graduate of the CDL-A program, you’ll be prepared to take your state-administered commercial driving test.
-Upon licensure by the State of Maine Department of Transportation, you’ll be ready to start your career and work for:
+Upon licensure by the State of Maine Department of Transportation, you’ll be ready to start your career.
+CDL-A truck drivers work for:

 Job Placement Assistance

 You don’t have to search for a job alone!
 Once your education is complete, the Career Services Office supports you in your job search.

 Most importantly, NTI graduates have access to these services for the rest of their lives.

 Note: career services are available to any graduate in good standing with the school.

 The Career Services Office offers:

 - Application and resume preparation.